Consensys/linea-monorepo/besu-plugins/linea-sequencer/README.md

 ## How to contribute

-Contributions of any kind are welcome!
+Contributions are welcome!

+### Guidelines for Non-Code and other Trivial Contributions
+Please keep in mind that we do not accept non-code contributions like fixing comments, typos or some other trivial fixes.
+Although we appreciate the extra help, managing lots of these small contributions is unfeasible, and puts extra pressure in our continuous delivery systems (running all tests, etc).
+Feel free to open an issue pointing any of those errors, and we will batch them into a single change.

 1. [Create an issue](https://github.com/Consensys/linea-sequencer/issues).
-> If the proposed update is non-trivial, also tag us for discussion.
+> If the proposed update requires input, also tag us for discussion.
 2. Submit the update as a pull request from your [fork of this repo](https://github.com/Consensys/linea-sequencer/fork), and tag us for review.
 > Include the issue number in the pull request description and (optionally) in the branch name.